EWP Licence (WP) Course - Maryborough

 High Risk Licence Requirements:

-- Candidates must be 18 years or over to apply for a High Risk Licence
+- Participants must be 18 years or over to apply for a High Risk Licence

-- Worksafe Victoria requires all candidates to be able to read, write & understand English, if sitting for a High Risk Licence
+- Worksafe Victoria requires all participants to be able to read, write & understand English, if sitting for a High Risk Licence

 - Participants are recommended to hold their Construction Induction OHS (White Card), if operating machinery

 - Participants are required to wear sensible work clothes and steel capped boots, and dress according to the weather for their training

 - Participants are required to bring appropriate sun safety protection

 Applications for High Risk Licences can now be completed online.
 Applicants must now have a myWorkSafe account to apply for a High Risk Licence.
 A factsheet about creating a myWorkSafe account will be included in the Study Pack.

 With a myWorkSafe account, students will be able to apply for their licence online, track the progress of their application, and amend and renew current licences.

 WorkSafe Victoria will no longer be issuing plastic licences when students apply through myWorkSafe.
 Licence holders will now be able to access and display their licence digitally.